adlnet/xAPI-Spec/xAPI-Data.md

 #### <a name="2.4.3">2.4.3</a> Verb

 ###### <a name="2.4.3.s1"></a>Description

-The Verb defines the action between Actor and Activity.
+The Verb defines the action between an Actor and an Activity.

 ###### <a name="2.4.3.s2"></a>Rationale